 6. TabCat Pet Tracking GPS Cat Collar Tracker

-The TabCat Pet Tracking Cat Collar uses a proprietary RF-based technology, which the manufacturers state makes this more accurate than the majority of other GPS cat trackers available.
-Rather than connect to an app, this includes a handset that can be activated to help locate your cat if they go missing.
+The TabCat Pet Tracking Cat Collar uses a proprietary RF-based technology, which the manufacturer claims is more accurate than the majority of other GPS cat trackers available.
+Rather than connect to an app, it includes a handset that can be activated to help locate your cat if they go missing.
 The handset uses beeps and color-coded lights to show you when you’re getting closer to your cat.
 It can also be used to activate a short beep on the collar tag, which you can train your cat to recognize as a cue to come home.

 7. Girafus Cat Tracker

 The Girafus Cat Tracker doesn’t actually use GPS, but it still made it onto our list due to the fact that it offers excellent tracking accuracy at a great price point.
 This tag uses Radio Frequency (RF) signals to provide location data.
 It is fed back to the handset, which can then be used to locate your cat.
 The handset uses a series of audio-visual signals to show if your cat is far away or nearby.